Professional Tooth Extraction for Patients in Edmonton

 The Tooth Extraction Experience

 During tooth removal, it may be necessary to cut into the gum tissue and possibly remove the supporting bone.
-It may also be necessary to cut the tooth into sections.

 At the end of the surgical procedure, stitches may be placed to help control bleeding as well as reapproximate the gum tissues.

 It is important that you fill the prescribed medications and follow the post-procedure home care instructions given to you by your dentist.
 It may take 1 to 2 weeks for your mouth to feel comfortable and another 2 to 4 weeks for the tissue to completely heal.